 But what Xmas pudding is really famous for is its aging period.
-When it is prepared, it has to be let to settle for at least a month.
+When it is prepared, it has to be let settled for at least a month.
 Some cooks let it rest for a year!
 It contains lots of alcohol, so it doesn’t go off (=stays good).

 Boxing Day is on December 26th.
 It was started in the UK about 800 years ago, during the Middle Ages.
 It was the day when the alms boxes (= collection boxes for the poor in churches) were traditionally opened and the poor could receive the contents.

 It was also traditional that servants got the day off to celebrate Christmas with their families on Boxing Day.
-Before World War II, working people (such as milkmen and butchers) used to travel round their delivery places and collect their Christmas box or tip.
+Before World War II, working people (such as milkmen and butchers) used to travel around their delivery places and collect their Christmas boxes or tips.

 In many European countries, Boxing Day is simply the second Christmas Day.

 Christmas Eve is the Day before Christmas Day, December 24.
 It is not a public holiday in the United Kingdom or the United States but it is a day of preparations for the Christmas season.
 Christmas Eve is the last day for many people to shop and prepare for the Christmas celebrations and festive meals.